tbeck/sandbox/src/_recipes/carne-asada.md

 name: Carne Asada
 bartender:
 description: >-
-  Bittercube Bitters are great to enhance marinades, dressings, soups & chilis, baking and more!
+  Bittercube Bitters are great way to enhance your cooking.
+Use them in marinades, dressings, soups & chilis, baking and more!
 ingredients:
   - name: 'garlic cloves, minced'
     quantity: '4'